100% Pure New Zealand Honey From Mount Bruce

 Independent Manuka Honey Testing

-New Zealand MANUKA (Leptospermum scoparium) is a scrub like We have every batch of our honey independently tested for many parameters to ensure it meets all the New Zealand Export standards.
+We have every batch of our honey independently tested for many parameters to ensure it meets all the New Zealand Export standards.
 Of these tests, we present just the important information to you on every pot.
 Methylglyoxal is measured in mg/kg of MG (methylglyoxal).
 Methylglyoxal (MG) is one of the key compounds naturally occurring in New Zealand Manuka Honey.
-It is found in levels of at least 50mg/kg in Manuka honey but in other honeys is only found in levels of 0-5 mg/kg).
+It is found in levels of at least 50mg/kg in Manuka honey but in other honey is only found in levels of 0-5 mg/kg).
 We guarantee all our manuka honey is New Zealand Manuka Honey.